Hendrix-CS/csci320/projects/webserver.md

 to use these [files of varying sizes]({{site.baseurl}}/projects/workloads.zip) in creating your performance workloads.

-Note that, in general, it is best to run your tests on a different machine than that which is running your server.
-Each of your workloads should represent a different type of stress on the server.

 ### Baseline

 Measure the performance of `webserver` as it stands, without modifications.